For the Love of Learning™

 All parents are encouraged to openly communicate with the staff.
 If a parent has a difficulty or difference with a staff member, he or she is to contact the Director immediately.
 Director will promptly counsel with the teacher and develop a plan for correcting the situation.
 The parent will be notified of the action plan within 24 hours.
 If situation is not resolved, a parent meeting will be called to work toward a solution.

 The primary language spoken by children and parents at the Berry Patch is English, however, The Berry Patch will secure a person to interpret conversation in native language if deemed necessary.

 Health and Safety

 The State Department of Human Services requires each student to have a health summary completed, including all immunizations up-to-date and on file, prior to the child’s first day of school.
-Health records must maintain up to date information in order to stay enrolled.
-Please inform us of any updates regarding your child’s emergency contact information and health records as changes occur.
+Please inform us of any updates regarding your child’s emergency contact information, health records and immunizations as changes occur.
 The health records are kept in a confidential file that can only be accessed by Berry Patch staff, child’s parents or legal guardians and legal authorities upon request.

-- Updates to children’s health and immunization records will be requested from parents mid-year.
+- Updates to children’s health and immunization records will be requested from parents in January.